-This board breaks out the VBUS, GND, D-, D+ and ID pins of a USB Micro-B connector.
-The VBUS and GND pins can be used to power your project from USB, while the D- and D+ pins give you access to the USB’s differential data signal.
-Each of these pins, along with the ID pin, are broken out into a 1×5 row of 0.1"-spaced pins on the board.
-The included 1×5 straight male header can be soldered to these pins to allow the board to be used with standard perfboards, solderless breadboards, and 0.1" connectors.
+This board breaks out the VBUS, GND, D-, D+, and ID pins of a USB Micro-B connector.
+The VBUS and GND pins can be used to power your project from USB, while the D- and D+ pins give you access to the USB differential data signals.
+Each of these pins, along with the ID pin, are broken out into a 1×5 row of 0.1″-spaced pins on the board.
+The included 1×5 straight male header can be soldered to these pins to allow the board to be used with standard perfboards, solderless breadboards, and 0.1″ connectors.

-We also carry a USB Mini-B connector breakout board, and we have an FPF1320 carrier that doubles as a USB Micro-B breakout board and a power multiplexer, which makes it easy to have a device that can be powered from both USB and an external supply.
+We also carry a USB Mini-B connector breakout board, and we have two power muxes that double as USB Micro-B breakout boards: the FPF1320 carrier and the TPS2113A carrier.
+These latter two power multiplexers make it easy to have a device that can be powered from both USB and an external supply.

 People often buy this product together with: